Pacific Data Images: Technical awards

 PDI/DreamWorks has won nine Scientific and Technical Academy Awards.
 The first was awarded in 1994 to Les Dittert, with others, for work in the area of film scanning.
 The second was awarded to Carl Rosendahl, Richard Chuang and Glenn Entis in 1997 for the concept and architecture of the PDI animation system.
 This award, in particular, recognized their pioneering work in computer animation, dating back to the founding of PDI 17 years earlier.
 Nick Foster was given an award in 1998 for PDI's fluid animation system (flu), and in 2002, Dick Walsh was given one for the development of PDI's Facial Animation System.

 In 2010, Eric Tabellion and Arnauld Lamorlette were given an award for PDI's global illumination rendering system first used on Shrek 2.
 It was the first use of global illumination in an animated feature film, a technique that is commonplace today.

 In 2013, Lawrence Kesteloot, Drew Olbrich and Daniel Wexler were given an award for PDI's lighting tool, called "light".
 The tool was developed in 1996 for PDI's first feature film, Antz, and was used until 2015 at PDI and DreamWorks Animation, 25 films later.

 In 2015, Scott Peterson, Jeff Budsberg and Jonathan Gibbs were awarded for the studio's foliage (trees and vegetation) system.
 The system was first used on Shrek.
 At the ceremony, Karl Rasche was awarded with engineers from HP for his part in the creation of the "DreamColor" monitor.

 Richard Chuang, Rahul Thakkar, Mark Kirk and Stewart Birnam, with DreamWorks engineer Andrew Pilgrim, won a 2016 SciTech technical achievement award for their work on digital movie review systems.

+The Academy of Motion Picture Arts and Sciences has announced that Drew Olbrich (CS '92) it was receive an Academy Award for his role in creating the Light system for computer graphics lighting, which has been used for Shrek, Madagascar and other animated DreamWorks features.